tylerneal27/horiseon-refactor/README.md

 ## desrciption

-refacter for html and css
+refactoring for html and css

 link to the live site: [horiseon](https://tylerneal27.github.io/horiseon-refactor/)